 Traffic, conversion rate and bounce rate statistics

-Statistics show that abandonment rate is huge for websites that take over 2 seconds to load on mobile and over 3 seconds to load on a desktop.
-Every tenth of a second leads to traffic losses.
+Statistics show the abandonment rate is huge for websites that take over 2 seconds to load on mobile and over 3 seconds to load on a desktop.
+Every tenth of a second leads to traffic and conversion losses.
 Also, Google will penalize the website if it doesn't respect these limits and it will end up showing lower in results, causing even more loss of traffic.

 ✔ Shopzilla shaved off their load times from 6 seconds to 1.2 seconds and experienced 12% revenue hike.